The museum in the back town of Kitzbühel tells about the history of the town and the alpine skiing.

 Characteristics: museum in a city granary, collection of the local artist Alfons Walde

 Further information: phone: +43 5356 67274 / 676 83621 741, email@example.com

 Opening hours: all-the-year

-Tuesday to Friday from 10 am to 1 pm
+from Tuesday to Sunday from 2 pm to 6 pm

 guided tours for groups also possible beside the opening times